slact/nchan/README.md

 Nchan is a scalable, flexible pub/sub server for the modern web, built as a module for the [Nginx](http://nginx.org) web server.
 It can be configured as a standalone server, or as a shim between your application and tens, thousands, or millions of live subscribers.
 It can buffer messages in memory, on-disk, or via [Redis](http://redis.io).
 All connections are handled asynchronously and distributed among any number of worker processes.
 It can also scale to many nginx server instances with [Redis](http://redis.io).

-Messages are published to channels with HTTP `POST` requests or websockets, and subscribed also through websockets, long-polling, EventSource (SSE), or old-fashioned interval polling.
+Messages are published to channels with HTTP `POST` requests or websockets, and subscribed also through websockets, long-polling, EventSource (SSE), old-fashioned interval polling, and more.
 Any location can be a subscriber endpoint for up to 4 channels.
 Each subscriber can be optionally authenticated via a custom application url, and an events meta channel is available for debugging.

 ## Status and History